wzslr321/impactifier/README.md

 - `--to-branch`: branch to compare the one from `--from_branch` with
 - `--commit-id`: specific commit to analze
     To specify the branch where the commit is located, use `--from-branch`

+To analyze local repository, you can specify `--path` flag.
+By default it checks both current directory, and the one above it, to handle both local & ci/cd usage.

 ## Contributing
 We welcome contributions to Impactifier!
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to contribute.